2008 UEFA Champions League final: Venue

-Road to the final
+Route to the final

 Manchester United

 Manchester United were drawn in Group F along with Roma, Sporting CP and Dynamo Kyiv.
 United won their first five group games; they first travelled to Lisbon, where Cristiano Ronaldo's header secured a 1–0 win against his old club, Sporting.
 Next was another 1–0 win at home to Roma, followed by back-to-back four-goal victories over Dynamo Kyiv (4–2 in Ukraine and 4–0 at Old Trafford).
 United secured top spot in the group with a 2–1 win at home to Sporting in their fifth game.
 They travelled to Roma for the final group game, in which both teams were already guaranteed to progress; it finished as a 1–1 draw, with Gerard Piqué scoring his second goal for the club before Mancini's equaliser.
 United finished with 16 points, the most of all the group winners.

 In the first knockout round, United were drawn against Lyon.
 They drew the away leg 1–1, thanks to a late equaliser from Carlos Tevez, before winning the second leg 1–0 – Ronaldo scoring the only goal – to ensure a 2–1 aggregate victory and a place in the quarter-finals, where they were again drawn against Roma.

 The quarter-final matches represented the fifth and sixth times these two clubs had met in Europe in just over 12 months; they had met at the same stage of the previous season's competition and then again in the group stage this season.
 United went to Rome and secured a 2–0 win with a first-half header from Ronaldo and a second-half goal tapped in by Wayne Rooney.
 United went on to secure the tie in the second leg with a 1–0 win, their record 11th consecutive home Champions League win.